Caulfeild Park is a small but beautiful spot in West Vancouver. It has hiking trails, amazing views, a rugged coastline and sandy beach areas.

 Caulfeild Park is unique in a number of ways.
 It’s in a wealthy residential neighbourhood.
 Houses in the area are impressive!
 There are homes right on the waterfront near the park.
 For ones in the immediate area, however, between the mansions and the ocean, is the park.
 Homes in the neighbourhood are massive.
 Most though are half-hidden away in the foliage.

 The streets in the area are tiny and narrow.
 Some of them are just one-way.
 There is bus transportation to the region, but most people drive.
-Parking though is extremely limited, with most spots just here and there at the side of the road.
+Parking though is extremely limited, with most spots just here and there on the side of the road.
 There are a few parking lots in different places, but they range from having about three parking spots up to just seven.

 The park is long and narrow.
 It stretches along West Vancouver’s coastline, from the Point Atkinson Tide Gauge Station to near Stearman Beach.
 There aren’t many places that offer a nicer view of the ocean and Vancouver (in the distance).

 Located close to Lighthouse Park, Caulfeild is easy to overlook.
 Due to the proximity of the two places, and the less famous spot’s lack of parking, the latter venue is rarely busy.
-Consequently, it’s a good place to visit for a peaceful stroll through the forest or some time at the beach.
+So it’s a good place to visit for a peaceful stroll through the forest or some time at the beach.

 Where is Caulfeild Park?